Golf Tutorials

 1. Stand on a hard, level surface (not carpeting) with your shoes still off.

 2. Stand up straight with your shoulders relaxed.
-Let your' to arms hang very naturally at your side.
+Let your arms hang very naturally at your side.

 3. Do not reach down or pull your shoulders up.
-Just let them 'tangled as do they usually would if were up.
+Just let them hang as they naturally would.

 4. Have your partner measure from the floor up to the major crease of your wrist (the spot where your palm meets your arm).
-And that is your number.
+That's your number.

 Step 2: How to Read the Chart

-Now that you have your two golden numbers - your height and your wrist-to-floor measurement - you’re ready to use the chart.
-It's like playing the game Battleship, you are just going to your coordinates.
+Now that you have your two golden numbers - your height and your wrist-to-floor measurement - you're ready to use the chart.
+It's like playing the game Battleship, you're just plotting your coordinates.

 Let's walk through an example.
-Pretend you are 5'11" tall with a wrist-to-floor measurement of 34 ince.s
+Pretend you are 5'11" tall with a wrist-to-floor measurement of 34 inches.

-1. Look at the chart (you can 'search a “golf for club size on chart line and find hundreds as).
-You’ll likely see player height listed along the left-hand vertical axis and the wrist-to-floor measurements along top for a row horizontal axis of a row.
+1. Look at the chart (you can find a golf club size chart online).
+You'll likely see player height listed along the left-hand vertical axis and the wrist-to-floor measurements along the top horizontal axis.

 2. Find your height (5'11") in the column on the left.

-3. Find your WTF measurement (34") in your row along your 'your column.
+3. Find your WTF measurement (34") in the row along the top.

-4. Follow the row from your height row and over, follow your column from down until WTF the from they meet 'to... where the two meet is your recommendation.
+4. Follow the row from your height and the column from your WTF until they intersect.
+Where they meet is your recommendation.

 Decoding the Recommendations: Length and Lie Angle Explained

-Getting a recommendation like "+0.5 inch, 2° Upright" is great, but it's useless unless you know how those adjustments a your 'swing.
+Getting a recommendation like "+0.5 inch, 2° Upright" is great, but it's useless unless you know how those adjustments affect your swing.

 What is Shaft Length?

-Shaft length directly influences your posture and setup, a true cornerstones of a good golf swing.
-When your clubs are the right length your arms can hang naturally under relaxed shoulders, which is a position you want to go toward your golf playing, one that is comfortable, and your is position can go to your can.
+Shaft length directly influences your posture and setup, which are true cornerstones of a good golf swing.
+When your clubs are the right length, your arms can hang naturally under relaxed shoulders, which is a position that is comfortable and optimal for your golf playing.

-• Too Short: If they a too 're 'are you'll ' be forced to much, bend over 'too that which much that gets uncomfortable 'and forces a steep, up-and-down "chopping" a little 'motion club your body to make to 'be able Instead to the reach to of your ball.
+• Too Short: If they are too short, you'll be forced to bend over excessively, which gets uncomfortable and forces a steep, up-and-down "chopping" motion.

 The right shaft length makes achieving that powerful, athletic setup natural and repeatable.